 There are two active research centres, (the Centre for the Study of Women & Gender, and the Social Theory Centre), and a number of research groups and networks that are led by members of our department.
 These interact across our research cluster areas, as well as across disciplines within the university and beyond, and frequently play host to guest workshops, conferences and seminars.
 In addition, we offer limited funding for students to attend conferences outside of Warwick and present their research to a wider audience.

 There’s more to life as a PhD student than research—in fact, we offer many opportunities for you to engage with the academic community in the department, and participate in university-wide activities.
 One of these is the Warwick Sociology Journal, a student-run journal within the department seeking to showcase some of the best undergraduate and postgraduate work, on a range of contemporary topics.
 Students and staff also organise and participate in seminars and workshops, within our research centres and clusters.

 Events and societies

-Beyond the department, there is a vibrant campus atmosphere, with many societies and initiatives to get involved with including the Warwick Sociology Society, which regularly holds academic talks, charity and careers events, offers mentoring and puts on an annual Christmas dinner.
+Beyond the department, there is a vibrant campus atmosphere, with many societies and initiatives to get involved with, including the Warwick Sociology Society, which regularly holds academic talks, charity and careers events, mentoring and an annual Christmas dinner.
 Students also frequently organise drinks and socials after seminars or other events in the department.